Timeless Andes: Quito to Cuenca

 • It is customary to tip service providers (waiters) around 10% depending on service.
 Tipping taxi drivers is not required.

 • Gratuities for guides and drivers are deeply appreciated, and provide an important supplement to their income.
-If you are pleased with the tour services you've received, a guideline for tipping in mainland Ecuador is USD $10-20 per person per day for guides of multiple-day tours, and $5-10 per person per day for drivers.
-For day tours, plan on USD $3-5 per person for drivers, and USD $5-10 for guides.
-For Galapagos cruises, plan on USD $10-20 per person per day for guides and USD $10-20 per person per day for the crew (total: $20-40 per person per day).
+If you are pleased with the tour services you've received, a guideline for tipping in Central America is USD $8-10 per person per day for multiple-day tours, or USD $5-10 per person for day tours.

 Terms & Conditions: By reserving your space with registration and payment, you are agreeing to the policies, terms and conditions in our Terms & Conditions Agreement.